pd95/APIProxy/README.md

 # APIProxy

-A project to visualize the HTTP calls to an API with the goal to mock the API responses.
+A project to visualise the HTTP calls to an API with the goal of mocking the API responses.
-This is my first Vapor project... created with the help of AI tools.

-So bear in mind that it probably won't proper Vapor App stadards.
+Created as my first Vapor project with assistance from AI tools, this application may not adhere strictly to all Vapor App standards but serves as a practical starting point for those interested in building similar solutions.